Siluryan/CCNA-3/lab-2.7.3_part1.md

 *Question:*
 - Are the two networks missing from both of the routing tables and have the SPF algorithm executions increased?

-**Note**: Every router, in both buildings, has been forced to do extra SPF algorithm executions.
+**Note:** Every router, in both buildings, has been forced to do extra SPF algorithm executions.
 Because all of the routers are in the same area, every change to the topology will cause OSPF to execute the SPF algorithm on each router.
 This is not a problem for small networks, but for large networks, excessive SPF calculations can impact network performance.
 The solution is to divide the OSPF topology into multiple areas.
 Changes in topology in one area will not cause SPF recalculations in other areas.

 You have completed Part 1: Evaluate Network Operation of Single-Area OSPF.

-To continue to Part 2: Evaluate Multiarea OSPF Network Operation, close this Packet Tracer file.
+To continue to Part 2: close this Packet Tracer file.
 Return to the online course and open the Multiarea OSPF Exploration - Physical Mode (Part2) Packet Tracer file.